 The kid’s been home sick , poor guy, and yesterday morning, when he was feeling pretty alright instead of a flushed, exhausted mess, we made our favourite thing: bath fizzies.
 It’s such a fun and messy – but not too messy – thing to do, and the pay-off lasts and lasts.

-Bath fizzies (AKA bath bombs) are a pretty standard concept, relying on the chemistry of ye olde childhood volcano explosion made from basic baking soda and acidic vinegar.
-Except in this case, we replace the liquid acid of vinegar with the dry, powdery citric acid, so we can save the chemical reaction between them for when the whole shebang hits the bath water.
+Bath fizzies (AKA bath bombs) are a pretty standard concept, relying on the chemistry of ye olde childhood volcano explosion concocted from baking soda (a base) and vinegar (an acid).
+Except in this case, we replace the liquid acid of vinegar with dry, powdery citric acid, so we can save the chemical reaction between them for when the whole shebang hits the bath water.